pirsch-analytics/demo/deno/README.md

 # Pirsch Analytics Deno Demo

+**This demo is outdated since Pirsch version 2.2.
+We now offer tag-based segmentation that is superior to the approach in this demo.
+Please refer to the [web demo](../web).**

 This demo shows how you can leverage Pirsch to do A/B testing from your backend.
 Everything shown here can also be achieved in the browser using JavaScript.

 A middleware is added to all sites (`routes/_middleware.ts`) to track page views and set up A/B testing.
 An event will be set *once*, containing the variants displayed to the user.
 To ensure they stay the same, a cookie will be used to preserve this information for up to 24 hours.